Load constrained wind farm flow control through multi-objective multi-agent reinforcement learning: Further discussion conclusions

 The adapted MARL framework successfully produces wake steering policies that balance increased power yield with structural load mitigation.
 By leveraging reward shaping with a common reward for all agents, collaborative policies are achieved that navigate the trade-off between energy production and the blade-root flapwise moment, effectively retreating from high-DEL control strategies at different thresholds.
 The evaluation confirms that the methodology enforces compliance with the imposed penalties, allowing for control over the shift in DEL relative to the baseline greedy controller.

-This is mainly supported by the DEL distributions on the turbines with and without WFFC, where the DEL penalised policies do not exhibit the same increase in DEL as the unconstrained policies.
-Additionally, the training of the RL algorithm, which depicts the DEL penalty, shows a reduction in activity, indicating that the policies learn to respect the set threshold over time.
-Furthermore, for the case of unconstrained, 30\% and 20\% constrained a clear trade-off is observed during the learning phase, where lower load thresholds typically lead to a more constrained power reward, as the agents are forced to prioritise penalty avoidance over maximising energy yield.
-However, evaluation results demonstrate that although penalised policies successfully reduce DEL increase, the threshold can still be exceeded as for the 10\% case.
+This is mainly supported by the metric from the evaluation in Figure \ref{fig:load_hist_sub}, which shows DEL distributions on turbines with and without WFFC, where the DEL penalised policies do not exhibit the same increase in DEL as the unconstrained policies.
+Additionally, the training data of the RL algorithm in Figure \ref{fig:training}, which depicts the DEL penalty, shows a reduction in penalty activity over time, indicating that the policies learn to respect the set threshold.

+Furthermore, quantifying the performance benefit for the unconstrained, 30\% and 20\% constrained cases reveals a clear trade-off during the learning phase (Figure \ref{fig:training}), where lower load thresholds typically lead to a more constrained power reward, as the agents are forced to prioritise penalty avoidance over maximising energy yield.
+However, in Figure \ref{fig:load_time_series_sub}, evaluation results demonstrate that although penalised policies successfully reduce DEL increase, the threshold can still be exceeded during deployment, as for the 10\% case.
 This behaviour can be attributed to the stochastic nature of the environment; while the agents learn to respect constraints across a range of training turbulence boxes, the frozen policy may not strictly satisfy the threshold when encountering an unseen turbulence box.